This is your business. Define the rights and obligations of your co-founders and investors from the start.

 You'll have a kick-off call so your lawyer can learn about your goals and the key clauses to include in your agreement.
 They will let you know whether you need a Basic Agreement or a Complex Agreement.
-Learn more about the differences here.
+Learn more about the differences on the Info Sheet below.

 1. Capitalization table

 Your cap table defines who owns the company and how much.
 It lives with your minute book and gives context for the Agreement.

 Claim First Refusal, Piggyback or Drag-along Rights, Shotgun Clauses, and more.
 A lawyer can help you figure out what you need.

 3. Protection against the unknown